webhintio/hint/packages/formatter-stylish/README.md

-# Formatter stylish (`@hint/formatter-stylish`)
+# Stylish formatter (`@hint/formatter-stylish`)

 The `stylish` formatter prints the results in table format indicating the resource, line, and column:

 ![Example output for the stylish formatter](images/stylish-output.png)